Reviews You Can Rely On

 Travel Backpacks

 Travel backpacks are made to be efficiently carried on airplanes, trains, buses, and cars.
-The best travel backpacks are usually designed with a large, easily accessible main storage compartment, along with lots of pockets to organize gear and clothing while traveling.
+Our favorite travel backpacks are usually designed with a large, easily accessible main storage compartment, along with lots of pockets to organize gear and clothing while traveling.
 They also often have a number of adjustable carrying methods, like removable backpack straps, shoulder slings, and comfortably padded grab handles.

 These packs will usually have minimal external features, so they can easily be stuffed into overhead bins, car trunks, or other tight spaces.
 They are typically moderate in size — somewhere between the size of a daypack and a large backpacking backpack — in order to meet airline carry on size requirements and to maintain a comfortable carrying weight.
 Our favorite models have great internal organization features, protective electronics pockets, and comfortable harness systems.